 Service contract management

 Microsoft’s product strategy

-We often talk about Business Central as something completely new, but it actually isn’t.
-If you migrate from a Dynamics NAV implementation to Business Central, the fact that it is a true cloud solution – i.e. Software-as-a-Service – is new, but the solution itself is still Dynamics NAV through and through.
+We often talk about Dynamics 365 Business Central as something completely new, but it actually isn’t.
+If your organization migrate from a Dynamics NAV implementation to Business Central, the fact that it is a true cloud solution – i.e. Software-as-a-Service – is new, but the solution itself is still Dynamics NAV through and through.

 Business Central is largely a rebranding of the solution.
 Of course, innovations and improvements to the solution are being added all the time, but Business Central is not a completely new solution.

 There are currently two versions of Business Central:

 The cloud edition is Software-as-a-Service, meaning that all customers use the same solution, but of course they each have their own area in the solution.
 Microsoft has also arranged things so that each customer can install their own apps.
 This edition is simply called ‘Microsoft Dynamics 365 Business Central’.

 The classic on-premise edition can be installed on your own server or at a hosting provider.
 This version is called ‘Microsoft Dynamics 365 Business Central On-Premise’.
 An on-premise licence used to be a purchase licence, but Microsoft now offers all versions on a subscription basis only.

 Microsoft’s overriding aim is to deliver Software-as-a-Service.
 The same is true of all the other ERP producers, for that matter.
 They all have more or less the same strategy where cloud (SaaS) and subscription models are concerned.

 Microsoft is taking on more responsibility, because they are the ones in charge of operating the solution.
 They are also the ones in charge of ongoing upgrades to the solution.